 My Background

 I began working at Associated Counseling Professionals in February of 2009.
 I am a member of the Association for Private Practice Therapists and the Nebraska Counseling Association.
 I am credentialed by the American Nurses Credentialing Center and the National Board of Certified Counselors.
-I hold Nebraska licenses for Registered Nurse, Mental Health Practioner, Independent Mental Health Practioner and Professional Counselor.
+I hold Nebraska licenses for Registered Nurse, Mental Health Practitioner, Independent Mental Health Practitioner and Professional Counselor.

 Therapy can be beneficial for all kinds of issues.
 My primary focus (after establishing safety) is increasing quality of life.
 Learning simple, effective techniques to reduce anxiety or increase communication skills, can help increase quality of life- both personal and professional.
 I believe if people suppress their emotions, it will come out elsewhere- health issues, relationship discord, or problems tolerating a work environment.